 Often, however, when people think of welding careers, they think of the one title: “Welder.”
 In reality, there are many types of welding careers out there today.
 With a welding education under your (tool) belt, you will stand qualified to work in a variety of different roles, workplaces, and industries involving metalwork.

-As a leading manufacturing and machining school in Connecticut, with a program specifically dedicated to welding training, Goodwin College has a deep understanding of the welding career landscape today.
+As a leading manufacturing and machining school in Connecticut, with a program specifically dedicated to welding training, Goodwin University has a deep understanding of the welding career landscape today.
 Below, we outline some of the many types of welding careers available, starting with the basics.

 Different Titles You Can Assume Within Welding